anda_cognitive_nexus

 Key Design Principles

-• LLM-Friendly: A clean, declarative syntax that is easy for LLMs to generate and parse.
+• LLM-Friendly: Declarative syntax that is easy for LLMs/tools to generate.

 Core Concepts